Farewell to Emptiness

 Standard edition comes in a hand-folded, saddle-stitched, or perfect-bound glue spine.

 Limited edition comes in an artisanal, hemp cord binding of 20 numbered copies.
+SOLD OUT

 Want to experience the entire cohort at once?
 Go here for all 4 chapbooks, in a standard edition, for only $20 (shipping not included).